-Once the USB to Serial connector is plugged in, a new serial port should appear: /dev/ttyUSB0.
-You can also see this device appear by looking at the output of dmesg.
+Once your micro-USB cable is connected, a /dev/ttyACM0 device will appear on your PC.
+You can see this device appear by looking at the output of dmesg on your workstation.

 To communicate with the board through the serial port, install a serial communication program, such as picocom: